MasoniteFramework/orm-docs/models.md

 ## Dirty Attributes

 When you set an attribute on a model, the model becomes "dirty".
 Meaning the model now has attributes changed on it.
-You can check if the model is dirty easily:
+You can easily check if the model is dirty:

 ```python
 user = User.find(1)